 Cell culture is the most basic yet essential process for preclinical drug discovery.
-Even though the unreliable flaws of monolayer cell cultures are pointed out, 2D cell culture models are still the first option that scientists turn to due to its simplicity in order to obtain some preliminary results.
-Nevertheless, 2D cultures may not sufficiently mimic the physiological conditions in a 3D network whereas in vivo cells reside.
-Therefore, deceptive data from 2D cell culture model often lead to the irrelevant prediction of drug efficacy and toxicity and finally cause the failure in drug validation and approval processes[23].
+Even though the unreliable flaws of monolayer cell culture have been pointed out, 2D cell culture models are still the first option that scientists turn to due to its simplicity in order to obtain preliminary results.
+Nevertheless, 2D cultures may not sufficiently mimic the physiological conditions in a 3D network where in vivo cells reside.
+Therefore, deceptive data from 2D cell culture model often leads to the irrelevant prediction of drug efficacy and toxicity and finally causes the failure in drug validation and approval processes[23].

-One obvious advantage of cell culturing in 3D manner over 2D cell culture is that it contributes the expression of ECM components as well as the interactions between of cell-cell and cell-matrix.
-The characteristics of 3D cell cultures and the traditional 2D cell cultures model are showed Figure 1.
-The traditional 2D cell cultures result in a monolayer cell expanding on flat surface of glass or, commercial polystyrene plastic flasks for tissue culture (Figure 1A).
+One obvious advantage of cell culturing in a 3D manner over 2D cell culture is that it contributes the expression of ECM components as well as the interactions between cell-cell and cell-matrix.
+The characteristics of 3D cell cultures and the traditional 2D cell culture models are shown in Figure 1.
+The traditional 2D cell cultures result in a monolayer cell expanding on a flat surface of glass or commercial polystyrene plastic flasks for tissue culture (Figure 1A).
 In contrast, 3D cell cultures promote cells to form 3D spheroids by utilizing an ECM material (Figure 1B).
-Cell spheroid is the important characteristic that resemble in vivo cells for further replicating cell differentiation, proliferation, and function in vitro.
-Thus, 3D spheroid culture is considered as an improved model for predictive in vitro cell-based assays and may deliver high physiological relevance for preclinical drug discovery, especially in cancer/stem cell researches.
+Cell spheroid is the important characteristic that resembles in vivo cells for further replicating cell differentiation, proliferation, and function in vitro.
+Thus, 3D spheroid culture is considered an improved model for predictive in vitro cell-based assays and may deliver high physiological relevance for preclinical drug discovery, especially in cancer/stem cell research.

 Generally, cells of multicellular organisms capable of forming tissues are in 3D arrangements with complex interactions within cell populations and also between cells and environments.
-With The dynamics of nutrient and chemical transport between cells in the in vivo conditions, cells are hemostatically provided with a relatively constant supply of nutrients with the minimized level of waste products due to the activity of the circulatory system.
+With the dynamics of nutrient and chemical transport between cells in the in vivo conditions, cells are hemostatically provided with a relatively constant supply of nutrients with the minimized level of waste products due to the activity of the circulatory system.
 Therefore, the 3D arrangements of cells are the major employment for 3D cell culture with the optimal spatial organization of cells in the culture environment to be considered[24-26].
-When cells were grown in 3D culture systems, cells were also induced to form aggregates or spheroids within the providing matrix or the culture medium.
-Even though with such spheroid culture model, cell-cell interactions and cell-matrix interactions are not yet perfectly mimicked the natural environment in vivo, they are close enough to induce the morphological alteration of cells not to be relatively flat but closely resembles its natural shape in the body (Figure 1C).
+When cells are grown in 3D culture systems, cells also induce the formation of aggregates or spheroids within matrix or the culture medium.
+Even though with cell-cell interactions and cell-matrix interactions are not yet perfectly mimicked in a spheroid culture model, they are close enough to induce the morphological alteration of cells to not be relatively flat but closely resemble its natural shape in the body (Figure 1C).

-Furthermore, within spheroid structure, various stages of cells are established, including proliferating, quiescent, apoptotic, hypoxic, and necrotic cells due to the gradients of nutrients and oxygen level[27,28].
-The proliferating cells could be found mainly at the outer layer of spheroids since they could expose to the sufficient amount of nutrients from culture medium[29,30].
-Cells at the core of spheroids tend to be in quiescent or hypoxic state since they face with the lack of oxygen, growth factors, and nutrients[31].
-The cellular heterogeneity within cell population is quite relevant to in vivo tissues, organs and even tumors.
-At this point, since cell morphology, interactions and heterogeneity of cells grown in 3D culture could imitate to what occurs in vivo, it is reasonable to hypothesize that the cellular processes of these cells are also applicable[32].
+Furthermore, within the spheroid structure, various stages of cells are established, including proliferating, quiescent, apoptotic, hypoxic, and necrotic cells due to the gradients of nutrients and oxygen level[27,28].
+The proliferating cells could be found mainly at the outer layer of the spheroids because they are exposed to sufficient amounts of nutrients from the culture medium[29,30].
+Cells at the core of spheroids tend to be in quiescent or hypoxic states because they are faced with the lack of oxygen, growth factors, and nutrients[31].
+The cellular heterogeneity within a cell population is quite relevant to in vivo tissues, organs, and even tumors.
+At this point, due to cell morphology, interactions, and heterogeneity of cells grown in 3D culture, it is reasonable to hypothesize that the cellular processes of these cells are also applicable[32].